 It is actually possible, but not recommended, to use palettes that are from a different job or environment.
 For example, if you wish to store a colour model's palette in the colour model's scene, you can make animation scenes that user this character link to the palette in the colour model's scene.
 However, this means your scene will depend on the colour model's scene and its palette being available at this location to render its colours.
 If the colour model's scene is moved or deleted, or if you export the animation scene and import it in another database, it will not be able to retrieve the palette.
-Hence, you would have to export the colour model along with the animated scene, and import it into the other database.
-If you were to store the colour model's palette in its element folder, this would have the same restriction, with the added risk of breaking links to the original palette if the character model's element is renamed.
+Hence, you would have to export the colour model's palette in its element folder, this would have the same restriction, with the added risk of breaking links to the original palette if the character model's element is renamed.
 However, if you are sure that the structure of your Harmony database will remain static and available at all time and at all steps of your production, then you can store your palettes in whichever job or environment you see fit.